HuichanKIM/Ollama-Delphi-GUI/README.md

 # Ollama-Delphi-GUI

-### Latest Version 1.0.8 - 2025.04.25
+### Latest Version 1.1.0 - 2025.05.03

 ### Features
-- Supports Request-History Manager
+- Supports Request-History Manager, Chat with history
 - Supports Multimodal Image Analysis (Gemma3, Llava ... ) and Reasoning (Cogito, Deepseek ...)
-- Themes (Windows10 SlateGray) according to user preferences of Windows Theme
+- Themes (Windows11 Impressive Dark, Windows10 SlateGray) according to user preferences of Windows Theme
 - Supports Windows 10 and 11 (for 64 bits).
 - If your computer has good performance, use it as a server/broker to connect your Android smartphone